 This work is required to bring the watermain and track infrastructure to a state of good repair and is part of the Council-approved 2025 Capital Works Program.

-Work is anticipated to begin in October 2025 and is expected to be completed by April 2026.
+Due to emergency sewer repairs, work is anticipated to begin in January 2026 and is expected to be completed by the end of April 2026.

 The work area extends along Queen Street East just east of Davies Avenue to Broadview Avenue, and along Munro Street.